-According to the South African Responsible Gambling Foundation’s 2017/2018 annual report, the statistics on problem gamblers in South Africa shows that they are mostly:
+According to the South African Responsible Gambling Foundation’s 2017/2018 annual report, the statistics in South Africa shows that people who have problems gambling are mostly:

 The South African Responsible Gambling Foundation describes a problem gambler as someone who continues to gamble despite the negative consequences or impact it may have on their lives and they have no desire to stop.
 For example, someone who continues to gamble when they’re in debt or facing financial challenges.

 The biggest negative effect of gambling is the loss of money.
 If someone has a gambling problem and loses a great deal of money, this can result in debt, asset loss, bankruptcy, fraud, theft, job loss or poor performance at work, stress and even suicide.

 If you’re concerned that you may have a gambling problem, complete the National Responsible Gambling’s online checklist to help determine your vulnerability to gambling addiction.

 The South African Responsible Gambling Foundation offers a treatment programme for those who’d like help with their gambling problem.
 They offer a 24 hours and 7 days a week counselling line.
 You can access free information, support, assessment and face-to-face counselling with an appropriate mental health professional.
 These services are offered countrywide and are free of charge.
 You can find more information about the counselling programme here.